Anders44/F20-1015/Lectures/12/Lect-12.md

 ssh is really the only way to go, but it’s important to know telnet as well:

-- telnet – clear-text (insecure) remote access protocol
+- telnet – clear-text (insecure) remote access protocol - useful for testing connectivity.
-- ssh – Secure SHell – encrypted remote access client
+- ssh – Secure SHell – encrypted remote access client (see scp also)

 # File transfers commands

 Know how to copy files between servers or just download some package from the web:

-- scp – secure (encrypted) version of cp command
+- scp – secure (encrypted) version of cp command (see ssh also)
+- curl – download files from remote servers, HTTP/HTTPS
 - wget – download files from remote servers, HTTP/HTTPS and FTP
 - rsync - copy and syncronized directory trees